 We want our valued customers to be informed about their water quality.
-The source water assessment for our supply has been completed by the Illinois EPA.
+A source water assessment for our supply has been completed by the Illinois EPA.
 If you would like a copy of this information, please stop by Village Hall or call our water operator at (708) 481-8950.
-To view a summary version of the completed source water assessments, including information on the importance of source water, susceptibility to contamination determination, and documentation and recommendation of source water protection efforts, you may access the Illinois EPA website at http://www.epa.state.il.us/cgi-bin/ wp/swap-fact-sheets.pl.
+To view a summary version of the completed source water assessments, including importance of source water, susceptibility to contamination determination, and documentation/recommendation of source water protection efforts, visit epa.state.il.us/cgi-bin/wp/swap-fact-sheets.pl.